Arudjreis/awesome-security-GRC/README.md

   * Great for referencing, it will help you assess and improve your internal risk management program.
 Focus on the **Action Plans** at the end of each chapter for some great takeaways

 * [**Measuring and Managing Information Risk**, *Jack Freund & Jack Jones*, 2014](https://learning.oreilly.com/library/view/measuring-and-managing/9780124202313/)
   * The FAIR book itself.
-Self explanatory, if you want to know more about risk quantification this is a must-read, the story in the intro is meme material.
+Self-explanatory, if you want to know more about risk quantification this is a must-read, the story in the intro is meme material.

 * [**How to Measure Anything in Cybersecurity Risk**, *Douglas Hubbard & Richard Seiersen*, 2016](https://learning.oreilly.com/library/view/how-to-measure/9781119085294/)
   * Amazing primer on Cyber Risk Quantification as a whole.
 Keep these things in mind: